-These results indicate that 15.4% (48 of 311) of the IWS tested were hypothyroid.
+These results indicate that 15.1 % (74 of 491) of the IWS tested were hypothyroid.
 Some of these hypothyroid dogs were subsequently retested after being placed on thyroxine therapy, but they were only counted once in the database.
-Seven dogs tested in the equivocal category and need to be retested in another 4-6 months.
+Eight dogs tested in the equivocal category and needed to be retested in another 4-6 months.
 [Note: in 2007, 8% of the IWS tested were hypothyroid.
-In 2008 and 2009, that number increased to 13.5% and 16.8%, respectively.
-But, for this 2010 report, only 15.4% of the total number of IWS tested were hypothyroid.]
+In 2008, that number was 13.5%.
+In 2009, that number increased to 16.8%; although it decreased slightly in 2010 to 15.4%, and increased slightly in 2011 to 15.8%.
+For this 2012 report, 15.1% of the total number of IWS tested were hypothyroid.]

-Eight dogs were diagnosed with autoimmune thyroiditis based upon finding elevated levels of either T3AA, T4AA or TgAA [i.e. T3 or T4 autoantibody, or thyroglobulin autoantibody].
+Twelve dogs were diagnosed with autoimmune thyroiditis based upon finding elevated levels of either T3AA, T4AA or TgAA [i.e. T3 or T4 autoantibody, or thyroglobulin autoantibody].
 [Note: in 2007, 3 dogs were diagnosed with autoimmune thyroiditis.
-In 2008 and 2009, that number increased to 5 and 7 dogs, respectively.
-For this 2010 report, the total increased by one dog to 8.]
+In 2008 and 2009, that number increased to 5 and 7dogs, respectively.
+For 2010, the total increased by one dog to 8, and increased again to 9 in 2011, and 12 in this report.
+The latest cases had extremely high thyroglobulin autoantibodies, which reflected the early acute inflammatory phase of this thyroid destructive process.